ace19-dev/tensorflow-speech-recognition-challenge/simple_audio_recognition/README.md

 ## Simple Audio Recognition tutorial
 - https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/speech_commands
 - It's solved that issue by defining a window of time we believe our spoken words should fit into, and converting the audio signal in that window into an image.
+- This is done by grouping the incoming audio samples into short segments, just a few milliseconds long, and calculating the strength of the frequencies across a set of bands.
+- Each set of frequency strengths from a segment is treated as a vector of numbers, and those vectors are arranged in time order to form a two-dimensional array.
+- This array of values can then be treated like a single-channel image, and is known as a spectrogram.

 ## How does this Model Work?
 - The architecture used in this tutorial is based on some described in the paper Convolutional Neural Networks for Small-footprint Keyword Spotting. (http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf)